 Though we all love sports, only a tiny minority are actually athletic enough to compete at the highest level.
+Sports agents and sports managers are also work in sports but are sports agents lawyers?

 For the rest of us who still want to work in the sports industry, one rewarding and profitable career path is that which has been popularized by super agents, managers, and attorneys over the last few years, such as Mino Raiola, Scott Boras, and Jorge Mendes.